CUSTOM CAMELIDS VHH FRAGMENT

 Phage vector cloning

-VHH coding genes are integrated into our phage vector which is then used to transform competent bacteria for phage library production.
+VHH coding genes are integrated into a phage vector which is then used to transform competent bacteria for phage library production.

 The antigen is immobilized in the bottom of microtiter plate wells, phages preparations are loaded into the wells to allow them to bind the antigen through the VHH expressed at their surface.